ESCAPE - pain for BACKS

 Education and exercise programme for people living with back pain.

-Starting in January 2021 we have a new 6 week programme coming to the Redditch community.
+Starting week commencing Monday 12th April we have a new 6 week programme coming to the Redditch community.
 This will be delivered virtually.

 What is ESCAPE-pain?

 ESCAPE-pain stands for Enabling Self-management and Coping with Arthritic Pain using Exercise.
 It is a rehabilitation programme for people which chronic joint pain that integrates education and exercise.

 ESCAPE-pain for BACKS will not cure nor eliminate pain completely.
 However, it aims to reduce pain, improve physical function, self-confidence, peoples sense of being in control of their problems and the depression and frustration that people with chronic pain often feel.aims